Frequently Asked Questions - Graduates

 This varies from sector to sector, but we believe in the value of induction.
 It’s an important element in making sure people get off to the best possible start with us.

 You will be assigned a buddy and a mentor.
-You will also be supported by your local Early Careers team.
+You will also be supported by your local Emerging Talent team.

 Yes.
-We take a number of graduates from Mathematics, Physics and other scientific disciplines.
+We take a number of graduates from Science, Technology and Maths related degrees.

 To avoid disappointment, we recommend you apply sooner rather than later.
 We work on a first come first served basis – submit your application early so you don’t miss out!